 Jelly Roll started his career in 1914 whilst living with his church-going great grandmother.
 He had to lie to his family about his first job as it wasn’t in the most salubrious of establishments, namely a local brothel.
 It was here that he gained his nickname Jelly Roll, which was African-American slang for female genitalia.
-Unfortunately for him, his great grandmother discovered his secret and consequently disowned him.
+Unfortunately for him, his great-grandmother discovered his secret and consequently disowned him.
 She told him that devil music would surely bring about his downfall!
 It is thought Jelly Roll changed his surname to Morton to protect his family.

-In 1902 Jelly Roll was criticised over his claim to having created Jazz and consequently considered ‘egotistical’.
+In 1902 Jelly Roll was criticised over his claim to having created Jazz and was consequently considered ‘egotistical’.
 However, it is possible that this was taken out of context.
 He is quoted as saying he created his own style of jazz piano because ‘All my fellow musicians were much faster in manipulations, I thought than I, and I did not feel as though I was in their class.’ – Quoted in John Szwed, Dr. Jazz

 Music critic Scott Yanow wrote, “Jelly Roll Morton did himself a lot of harm posthumously by exaggerating his worth…Morton’s accomplishments as an early innovator are so vast that he did not really need to stretch the truth.”

 He spent the years 1910-13 touring with his girlfriend and then settled in Chicago for three years.
-In 1915 Jelly Roll Blues became was one of Morton’s first published jazz compositions.
+In 1915 The Jelly Roll Blues became was one of Jelly Roll Morton’s first published jazz compositions.
 Once he began putting his pieces onto paper his popularity grew and he was invited to perform in various cities including Vancouver.

-In 1928 he married showgirl Mabel Bertrand.
+In 1928 he married showgirl, Mabel Bertrand.